 - You must own your home outright or have a single primary lien you hope to borrow against.

 - Any existing mortgage you have must be paid off using the proceeds from your reverse mortgage.

 - You must live in the home as your primary residence.

 - You must remain current on property taxes, homeowners insurance and other mandatory legal obligations, such as homeowners association dues.

 - You must participate in a consumer information session led by a HUD-approved counselor.

-- Your home must be a single-family home, a multi-unit property with up to four units, a manufactured home built after June 1976, a condominium, or a townhouse.
+- Your home must be a single-family home, a multi-unit property with up to four units, a manufactured home built after June 1976, a condominium or a townhouse.

-How does a reverse mortgage work?
+How do reverse mortgages work?

-- Equal monthly payments provided at least one borrower lives in the property as their primary residence
+- Equal monthly payments, provided at least one borrower lives in the property as their primary residence

 - Equal monthly payments for a fixed period of months agreed on ahead of time